How long does it actually take to port a number?

 5. Phone number location

 International numbers require different porting processes.
 When porting your Canadian number to a new provider, it’s best to anticipate longer wait times.
-The average range is between 7 to 10 days, although speed is contingent on the factors listed above.
+The average range is 7 to 10 days, although the time is contingent on the factors listed above.

 If your current carrier or old provider is outside of North America, it may take longer to port in a new mobile number.